Weltraumschaf/gitolite-lock-repo/README.md

 ## Testing

-To ru nthe unit tests it is necessary to define an environment varibale where the Gitolite lib is found:
+To run the unit tests it is necessary to define an environment varibale where the Gitolite lib is found:

     $> export GL_LIBDIR=/some/where/gitolite/src/lib